Novogrudok: Early history

-Novogrudok was established in Baltic Yotvingian lands.
+Novogrudok was established in West Baltic, specifically Yotvingian lands.
 Eastern Slavs, specifically Dregoviches and Volhynians, were the first settlers who established Novogrudok at the end of the 10th century.
 According to archaeological research conducted in Novogrudok in the 1960s, the settlements arose on modern Novogrudok's territory at the end of the 10th century, and the fortifications by the mid-11th century.
 Research also suggests that a city already existed on-site in the 9th–10th centuries, which had trade links with Byzantium, the Near East, Western Europe and Scandinavia.
 These trade links were related to the Amber Road.
 Archaeologically, Novogrudok was studied in the years 1957-1977.
 In the first half of the 11th century, the city consisted of two undefended settlements located on the Small castle and Castle hill.
 In the second half of the 11th century, fortifications were built around the settlement on the Castle hill, thus forming the Novogrudok detinets.
 On the Small Castle to the West of the detinets formed a settlement, which in the 12th century was also fortified and turned into a roundabout city.

 On the territory of the detinets, wooden ground buildings with wood burning stoves made out of adobe and plank floors were studied.
 The most important activities of the city's population were crafts and trade.
 Often, there is evidence of local jewelry craft – there were foundries and jewelry workshops that formed a whole block on the small castle.
 Bone-cutting, wood and stone processing were also common.
 Graffiti with old Russian letters was found on fragments of frescoed plaster from building No.12 ("house of the boyar" or "powalush") of the 12th century on the Small Castle (an ancient roundabout city).
 Trade relations in the 12th–13th centuries were far-reaching, as evidenced by many imports: from Kyiv came glass bracelets, non-ferrous metal jewellery, engolpions, icons, spindle whorls, faience vessels from Iran, glassware from Byzantium and Syria, from the Baltic – amber.

 Novogrudok was first mentioned in the Sofia First Chronicle and Novgorod Fourth Chronicle in 1044 in reference to a war between Yaroslav I and Lithuanian tribes.
 It was also mentioned in the Hypatian Codex in 1252 as Novogorodok, meaning "new little town".
 Novogrudok was a major settlement in the remote western lands of the Krivichs that came under Kievan Rus' control at the end of the 10th century.
 However, this hypothesis has been disputed as the earliest archaeological findings date from the 11th century.

 Church of Boris and Gleb drawing by Napoleon Orda.